The Poseidon Adventure (1972 film): Home media

-It has been released on VHS, Laserdisc, DVD and Blu-ray.
+It has been released on VHS, Betamax, Laserdisc, DVD, and Blu-ray.

 Reception

 Critical reception

-Review aggregator Rotten Tomatoes reports that 82% of 28 critics gave the film a positive review, and the average score is 7/10.
+Review aggregator Rotten Tomatoes reports that 81% of 31 critics gave the film a positive review, and the average score is 7.1/10.
 The critical consensus reads: "The Poseidon Adventure exemplifies the disaster film done right, going down smoothly with ratcheting tension and a terrific ensemble to give the peril a distressingly human dimension".
 Metacritic gave the film a score of 70 based on 10 reviews, indicating "generally favorable reviews".

 Roger Ebert gave the film two-and-a-half stars out of four and called it "the kind of movie you know is going to be awful, and yet somehow you gotta see it, right?"
 A. H. Weiler of The New York Times wrote that "though tensions slacken and credibility is strained here, realistic technical effects make the stricken ship and the efforts of its survivors to escape a fairly spellbinding adventure".
 Variety called the film "a highly imaginative and lustily-produced meller" with "some of the most exciting sequences seen in years".
 Gene Siskel gave the film three stars out of four and wrote that "the film's technical excellence—special effects, production design, and the stars doing their own stunts—holds one's interest".
 Charles Champlin of the Los Angeles Times wrote that "the special effects—the genuinely remarkable production values and technical wizardries—sweep everything else aside.
 Are the characters as gaudy and thin as cereal boxes?
 Is the dialog banal and shrill?
 Is the moralizing heavy-handed and relentless?
 Is the hokum a bit thick even in the context of a showmanship special?
 Well, yes.
 But who cares?"
 Gary Arnold of The Washington Post wrote that the film was "strictly formula hokum, but reasonably diverting if one doesn't ask for more than the filmmakers care to give—that is, for imaginative writing and direction.
 As usual, only the special effects and set designers and the stunt men have been permitted to be playful and creative".